Skip to content

 Global Presence

 AARP founded the GCBH in collaboration with Age UK, which is the United Kingdom’s largest charity dedicated to helping everyone make the most of later life.
-AARP and Age UK are organizations with a large public reach and have strong track records in delivering information to the widest audiences.
-They have worked together on numerous public policy projects and will ensure that the council takes account of international expertise and that the messaging on brain health reaches more people around the world.
+To date, the GCBH has formed a network of over 200 experts and liaisons representing 30 countries.
+Working together we ensure that the Council takes account of international expertise and that our messaging on brain health reaches more people around the world.

 Governance Committee